Wiz1101/SmartCard_Active_Directory_Authentication/README.md

 Enter your SmartCard PIN, which should be 0000 by default
 ![step 5](pics/CertificateEnrollment/pic12.png)

-Finally you can change the SmartCard PIN by hitting ctlr+alt+delete and then changing a password ( Special thanks to Nikita )
+Finally you can change the SmartCard PIN by hitting ctlr+alt+delete and then changing a password ( Special thanks to https://github.com/th3Hellion )
 ![step 5](pics/CertificateEnrollment/pic13.png)

 **THE END!**